 How We Brew It - FlowerChild Coffee

-Best brewed or cupped 2 weeks+ post-roast.
-Coffees generally peak after 3 weeks.
+Best brewed or cupped 2-10 weeks+ post-roast.
+Coffees generally peak at 3-8 weeks post-roast.
 Letting the coffee rest will do wonders.
 Playing around with the parameters given is encouraged, finding out what works best for you takes time and can be specific to your set-up.

 Water